medallia/Word2VecJava/README.md

 [![Build Status](https://travis-ci.org/medallia/Word2VecJava.svg?branch=master)](https://travis-ci.org/medallia/Word2VecJava)

 This is a port of the open source C implementation of word2vec (https://code.google.com/p/word2vec/).
 You can browse/contribute the repository via [Github](https://github.com/medallia/Word2VecJava).
-Alternatively you can pull it from the centeral Maven repositories:
+Alternatively you can pull it from the central Maven repositories:
 ```XML
 <dependency>
   <groupId>com.medallia.word2vec</groupId>